nodejs/node/doc/api/tls.md

     protocol name.
 Passing an array is usually much simpler, e.g.
     `['hello', 'world']`.
   * `servername`: {string} Server name for the SNI (Server Name Indication) TLS extension.
-It must be a host name, and not an IP address.
+It is the name of the host being connected to, and must be a host name, and not an IP address.
+It can be used by a multi-homed server to choose the correct certificate to present to the client, see the `SNICallback` option to [`tls.createServer()`][].
   * `checkServerIdentity(servername, cert)` {Function} A callback function to be used (instead of the builtin `tls.checkServerIdentity()` function) when checking the server's hostname (or the provided `servername` when